Maikel Garcia Preview, Player Props: Royals vs. Red Sox

-On Saturday, Maikel Garcia (coming off going 2-for-4 with two RBI) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (hitting .237 in his past 10 games, with two doubles, a triple, four walks and six RBI), take on starter Chris Sale and the Boston Red Sox at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had two hits (going 2-for-4 with two RBI) in his last game against the Red Sox.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Red Sox.

 Maikel Garcia Game Info & Props vs. the Red Sox